system76/docs/content/finding-command-help.md

 | /lib         | /usr/lib         |
 | /lib64       | /usr/lib64       |

-If `dpkg -S` is unable to find a match, run `which` manually, remove `/usr` from the beginning of the output, and try again:
+If `dpkg -S` is unable to find a match, run `which` manually, remove `/usr` from the beginning of the output, and reattempt the command:

 ```bash
 which mkdir